Skip to Content

 French Lady sandwich at Bors GasztroBar, a modern Eastern European street food restaurant in District VII, Budapest

-Bors GasztroBar is located along Kazinczy Street in the Jewish Quarter (District VII), on the same block as Karavan street food park and Szimpla Kert, one of the most famous ruin bars in the city center.
-The Jewish Quarter is a trendy and vibrant area with plenty of interesting shops, bars, and restaurants serving some of the best food in Budapest.
+Bors GasztroBar is located along Kazinczy Street in the Jewish Quarter (District VII), on the same block as Karavan street food park (#16) and Szimpla Kert, one of the most famous ruin bars in the city center.

-Bors GasztroBar is a TripAdvisor Certificate of Excellence awardee with a perfect 5-star rating, even after over 3,200 reviews.
+Bors GasztroBar is a TripAdvisor Certificate of Excellence awardee with a 4.8-star rating, even with almost 3,400 reviews.
 It has to be one of the most highly-rated Hungarian restaurants in Budapest, which isn’t surprising considering how good their food is.
 One local reviewer described it as his go-to place whenever he has friends visiting.

 Exterior of Bors GasztroBar, a modern Eastern European street food restaurant in District VII, Budapest